-SITE PLAN: Two sets of the proposed site plan drawn at 1:10 scale or as required by the City Engineer and City Planner.
+П SITE PLAN: One set of the proposed site plan drawn at 1:10 scale or as required by the City Engineer and City Planner.
 A site plan shall include: Plan view (bird's-eye) of site with placement of solar panels.
 A north arrow, the scale of the drawing, and the date of the drawing.
 Street names and addresses.
-FOR GROUND-MOUNTED SOLAR ARRAYS, THE FOLLOWING: Property lines with dimensions.
-All sidewalks, driveways, curbs and gutter, and parking areas.
+FOR GROUND-MOUNTED SOLAR ARRAYS, THE FOLLOWING: Property lines with dimensions. • All sidewalks, driveways, curbs and gutter, and parking areas.
 All existing easements, rights-of-way, and any other restrictions on the use of the property.
 Existing buildings, proposed buildings, and other significant features on the site.
-Existing buildings and significant features located on adjacent properties within 50 feet (50') of the subject property boundaries.
-When required by the City Planner or City Engineer, and for all new construction, a survey including both existing and proposed contours of the land at intervals of two feet (2') or better.
-ONE-LINE DIAGRAM (electrical diagram or block diagram): Two sets (diagram must follow Bountiful City Light & Power sample diagram included in the solar packet - Attachment 4).
-ENGINEER ANALYSIS LETTER: Engineer's letter should include an analysis of the existing roof structure with added solar equipment and uplift resistance (compliant with current code). and it should indicate the engineer has based analysis on a site visit or has examined photos.
-COMPLETED SOLAR PACKET FORMS: ☐ Solar Panel Questions (Attachment 2) ☐ Photovoltaic System Feed-In Tariff Agreement (signed by prop. owner) (Attachment 3) ☐ Bountiful City Light & Power - diagram form (Attachment 4) ☐ Building Permit Application (Attachment 5) SPEC SHEETS: Solar product information PHOTOS: Electrical service (City meter main with disconnect) 3 CLEAR Photos: Location (10 ft either side), Dead Front ON, Dead Front OFF SOUTH DAVIS METRO FIRE AGENCY: Approval Letter (See Attachment 6 for guidelines) \$50 APPLICATION FEE For Office Use Only Date Rec'd □ \$50 App Fee Rec'd ☐ Solar info to POWER ☐ Fire: Ltr of Approval ☐ Permit App ☐ Spec sheets
+Existing buildings and significant features located on adjacent properties within 50 feet (50') of the subject property boundaries. • When required by the City Planner or City Engineer, and for all new construction, a survey including both existing and proposed contours of the land at intervals of two feet (2') or better.
+ONE-LINE DIAGRAM (electrical diagram or block diagram): Diagram must follow Bountiful City Light & Power sample diagram included in the solar packet - Attachment 4.
+ENGINEER ANALYSIS LETTER: Engineer's letter should include an analysis of the existing roof structure with added solar equipment and uplift resistance (compliant with current code), and it should indicate the engineer has based analysis on a site visit or has examined photos.
+COMPLETED SOLAR PACKET FORMS: ☐ Solar Panel Questions (Attachment 2) ☐ Photovoltaic System Feed-In Tariff Agreement (signed by prop. owner) (Attachment 3) ☐ Bountiful City Light & Power - diagram form (Attachment 4) ☐ Building Permit Application (Attachment 5) SPEC SHEETS: Solar product information PHOTOS: Electrical service (City meter main with disconnect) 4 CLEAR Photos: Location (10 ft either side), Dead Front ON, Dead Front OFF, and Panel Label.
+SOUTH DAVIS METRO FIRE AGENCY: Approval Letter (See Attachment 6 for guidelines) \$50 APPLICATION FEE: Please call 801-298-6190 to pay by Credit Card.
+For Office Use Only Date Rec'd □ \$50 App Fee Rec'd ☐ Solar info to POWER ☐ Fire: Ltr of Approval ☐ Permit App ☐ Spec sheets ☐ Questions Complete (kw>10) ☐ Site Plan ☐ Elec serv photo

-☐ One-Line (2 sets, 2 meters)
+☐ One-Line (2meters)

-☐ Engineer Ltr (155 mph, photos?)
+☐ Engineer Ltr (155 mph,4 photos)